 This fuels up your marketing strategies, but it's not a marketing vehicle.
 There are actually seven marketing vehicles, what I also call marketing funnels, such as Facebook ads, such as using Google to get to the top of your search engine to get free traffic forever.

-There are seven of those that I would love to share with you at the upcoming one-day free event that I've put together called Marketing Your Message.
+There are seven of those that I would love to share with you at the upcoming one-day free event that I've put together called Marketing Made Easy.
 You'll get a 500% return on investment on every dollar you spend if you just follow the strategies that I lay out for you in the actual program.
 Even if you're starting from scratch.

-Register For The FREE 1-Day Business Event "Marketing Your Message" Today
+Register For The FREE 1-Day Business Event "Marketing Made Easy" Today

 Read more about: Marketing